NoroffFEU/development-platforms/AWS-case-study.md

 ## Introduction

-Cloud computing is the on-demand delivery of compute power, database, storage, applications, and other IT resources
+Cloud computing is the on-demand delivery of computing power, database, storage, applications, and other IT resources

-In this study case i will be looking into the world’s biggest cloud platform Amazon Web Services (AWS), and have a closer look at using AWS Amplify as a BaaS platform
+In this study case, I will be looking into the world’s biggest cloud platform Amazon Web Services (AWS), and have a closer look at using AWS Amplify as a BaaS platform

 ## Milestones in the history of AWS and cloud computing

 * 1950s
-  * Invention of mainframe computing, using a central computer accessed by several devices, all using the capabilities of the central computer.
+  * The Invention of mainframe computing, using a central computer accessed by several devices, all using the capabilities of the central computer.

 * 1970s
-  * Concept of Virtual machines emerges, having multiple complete operating systems that "live" in a single piece of hardware.
+  * The concept of Virtual machines emerges, having multiple complete operating systems that "live" in a single piece of hardware.
 This allowed a mainframe computer to run multiple operating systems at the same time.

 * 1989
   * UK computer scientist Tim Berners-Lee invented the World Wide Web.